napari/napari.github.io/tutorials/viewer.md

 import napari

 viewer = napari.Viewer()
-viewer.add_image(data.astronaut())
+viewer.add_image(data.astronaut(), rgb=True)
 ```

+`add_image` accepts the same arguments as `view_image` but doesn't create a `Viewer`, as you must already have one to use it.

 After running either of those two commands you should now be able to see the photograph of the astronaut in the a **napari** viewer as shown below

 ![image](./resources/viewer_astronaut.png)

-Both the `view` and the `add_image` methods accept any numpy-array like object as an input, including n-dimensional arrays.
+Both the `view_image` and the `add_image` methods accept any numpy-array like object as an input, including n-dimensional arrays.
 For more information on adding images to the viewer see the [image layer](image.md) tutorial.
 Now we will continue exploring the rest of the viewer.

 ## layout of the viewer